Important Things to Know About Michigan Auto No-Fault Reform

 - Option 6* - Medicare Opt Out

-Selecting your PIP Medical option involves completing, signing and returning a form which explains the risks and benefits of each option.
+Selecting your PIP Medical option involves completing, signing and returning the F-2012 Michigan Selection of Personal Injury Protection (PIP) Medical Coverage Form which explains the risks and benefits of each option.

 *Insurance Applicants who consider Options 4, 5 and 6 have the following additional requirements to meet in order to select them:

 - Option 4 - $250,000 excluding some or all household relatives from PIP Medical

 This Option is for Applicants who are not on Medicare but have Qualified Health Coverage (QHC).
 With this option, the Applicant may exclude themselves entirely from PIP Medical coverage.
 Household relatives may also be excluded if they have QHC, which for the household relative can include Medicare.
 Other household relatives who do not have QHC will have $250,000 of coverage.

 This Option is for an Applicant that is on Medicaid.
 All other household relatives must also be enrolled in Medicaid or have Qualified Health Coverage or be covered under another auto policy with PIP Medical coverage.

 This Option is for Applicants enrolled in Medicare Parts A & B. All other household relatives must have Qualified Health Coverage, which can include Medicare, or be covered under another auto policy with PIP Medical Coverage.